notsomeguygaming/foundryvttmods/notsomeguyFoundrySettings.md

 - simbuls wild surges
     - W wild magic auto detect  `disabled / enabled`
     - W wild magic surge table name DO NOT USE 10000 wild surges unless you have core->animate roll tables unchecked, it's not even a good list
+        - drag into hotbar and edit for name ex:
+        - `Compendium.foundry_community_tables.community-tables-independent.5uRCMR11qY2Dwrw9`
+        - `Compendium.my-shared-compendia.rolltables.tYqqT6gjyXzvAarb`
-        - (drag into hotbar and edit for name ex: Compendium.foundry_community_tables.community-tables-independent.5uRCMR11qY2Dwrw9 or use regular name in tables list [Wild Magic Surges])
+        - or use regular name in tables list [`Wild Magic Surges`]
         - alternatively create a table called `wild` and drag in [`wild magic surges, moderate, nuisance, extreme`]
-        - Wild-Magic-Surge-Table / `wild`
+        - `Wild-Magic-Surge-Table / wild`
     - W recharge tides of chaos on surge    -/+
     - U on character sheet of wild magic player under configure special traits, set wild magic type
         - `standard` is on 1